-Living in Singapore, it’s too easy to get caught up in the fast-paced rat race.
-For those times when city living gets too tough, we’re giving you permission to check out of daily life… and check into a gorgeous resort instead.
-You don’t even need a ton of vacation days; research has proven that short breaks are better for you to recharge (but do you really need an excuse?).
-If you need some ideas, we’ve got 16 islands near Singapore (including luxurious private islands) for you to choose from, with some as near as 45 minutes away.
+Here in Singapore, it’s easy to get caught up in the fast-paced rat race.
+For times when city living gets too tough, we’re giving you permission to check out of daily life… and check into a private island resort.
+You don’t even need a ton of vacation days.
+Research has proven that short breaks are better for you to recharge (but do you really need an excuse?).
+If you need some ideas, choose from these stunning islands near Singapore (including luxurious private ones), with some as near as 30 minutes away.

 Less than an hour away by ferry, Bintan is the quick weekend getaway we always have on rotation.
 The island’s luxe factor has increased tenfold, thanks to the opening of resorts like The Residence Bintan and The Sanchaya, and we’ll always love Banyan Tree.
 Despite its popularity with the Singapore crowd for its buzzy beach life, the island also holds many treasures, including a mountain, hidden waterfalls and sea gypsy villages.